Mechanotransduction: Cartilage

 One of the main mechanical functions of articular cartilage is to act as a low-friction, load-bearing surface.
 Due to its unique location at joint surfaces, articular cartilage experiences a range of static and dynamic forces that include shear, compression and tension.
-These mechanical loads are absorbed by the cartilage extracellular matrix (ECM), where they are subsequently dissipated and transmitted to chondrocytes (cartilage cells).
+These mechanical loads are absorbed by the cartilage extracellular matrix, where they are subsequently dissipated and transmitted to chondrocytes (cartilage cells).